RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/rhca-practice-labs/01-Git_Tutorial.md

 Tutorial Video Link [Here](https://www.youtube.com/watch?v=kQyDWocyqHw)

-# EX374 Practice Lab #1: Using Git with GitHub
+# Lab 01: Understanding and Use Git

 Here are the [EX374 Exam Objectives](https://www.redhat.com/en/services/training/red-hat-certified-specialist-developing-automation-ansible-automation-platform-exam?section=objectives):
 1. **Cloning a Git Repository** from a remote host (In this case, GitHub).